Make this four-season art project with your kids (or students) today!

 - Kelly green

-- To maintain the tree’s shape, use a piece of paper with a semicircle cut out and taped to the spring square, as shown in the video tutorial.
+- To maintain the tree’s shape, use a piece of paper with a semicircle cutout taped to the spring square, as shown in the video tutorial.

-- Invite children to dip their fingers in the spring paint color dollops on a paper plate or another pallet.
+- Invite children to dip their fingers in the spring paint color dollops on a paper plate or another palette.

-- Next, invite them to make fingerprint tree leaves in spring colors by pressing their finger with paint onto the canvas (or paper).
+- Next, invite them to make fingerprint tree leaves in spring colors by pressing their fingers into paint on the canvas (or paper).

 Summer fingerprint art for the four seasons tree Craft: